SV Tasmania Berlin: Post-unification

-Tasmania 73 played the 1997–98 and 1998–99 seasons in the then fourth tier NOFV-Oberliga Nord.
-In December 2000, the club was renamed SV Tasmania-Gropiusstadt 1973.
-2007–08 saw Tasmania-Gropiusstadt play in the Berlin-Liga (V).
-Following a league restructure and two relegations in succession, the club played the 2009–10 season in the 8th tier Bezirksliga Berlin Staffel 3 before finishing second and gaining promotion to the Landesliga Berlin Staffel 2 (VII) for the 2010–11 season.
+Following a league restructure and two relegations in succession, the club played the 2009–10 season in the eighth-tier Bezirksliga Berlin Staffel 3, finishing second and gaining promotion to the Landesliga Berlin Staffel 2 for the 2010–11 season.
 In 2011, the club was renamed SV Tasmania Berlin.
 After finishing first in the 2011–12 Landesliga season the club was promoted once again to the Berlin-Liga.
-Tasmania won the 2018–2019 season and was promoted to the fifth-tier NOFV-Oberliga for the 2019–2020 season.
+Tasmania won the 2018–2019 season and was promoted to the fifth-tier NOFV-Oberliga Nord for the 2019–2020 season.
+It then topped the league table for the second consecutive season, although it only played nine games due to the COVID-19 pandemic.
+In its 2021–2022 season in the Regionalliga Nordost it finished last and was relegated back to the fifth tier.
+After several seasons in the NOFV-Oberliga Nord it won the league in the 2025-26 season and promotion back to the Regionalliga Nordost.

 Stadium

-Tasmania's home matches are played at the 3,000-capacity Werner-Seelenbinder-Sportpark in Berlin-Neukölln, directly next to the site of the former Berlin Tempelhof Airport.
+SV Tasmania Berlin's home matches are played at the 3,000-capacity Werner-Seelenbinder-Sportpark in Berlin-Neukölln, directly adjacent to Tempelhofer Feld, the site of the former Berlin Tempelhof Airport.